-The Pikihuia Awards, formerly known as the Huia Short Story Awards and the E Tuhi!
-Writing Awards, was created in 1995 and is a biennial writer’s competition created with the aim of discovering and promoting new and emerging Māori writers.
-The awards encourage diverse Māori viewpoints and writing in both English and Maori, and recognize six categories:
+The Pikihuia Awards (formerly the Huia Short Story Awards) is a biennial competition that started in 1995 to discover and recognise Māori writers.
+The awards encourage diverse Māori viewpoints and writing in both te reo Māori and English.

 - Emerging Writer in te reo Māori

 - Emerging Writer in English

 The winner of each category will receive a $2,000 cash prize each.
 Two highly commended finalists in each category will receive a cash prize of $500 each.

 Selected winners and finalists are published in the Huia Short Stories collection – a contemporary fiction series published by Huia Publishers.

 Entering the Awards